 You can view video of the May 31, 2019 community meeting on the Franklin St. bike lanes and traffic calming efforts here.

-DDOT also hopes to install protected bike lanes on 8th St. NE, closing a gap in the popular Metropolitan Branch Trail.
+DDOT has also released updated plans to install protected bike lanes on 8th St. NE, closing a gap in the popular Metropolitan Branch Trail.
+These plans would (1) install a protected bike lane on the west side of 8th St NE and (2) convert 8th St NE to one-way, northbound, between Edgewood St and Monroe St NE.

-You can view video of the July 31, 2019 Single Member District meeting where these issues were discussed here.
+You can view video of the July 31, 2019 community meeting where these issues were discussed here.

 Hamlin Street Pedestrian Bridge